cosmos/cosmos-sdk/docs/gaia/delegator-guide-cli.md

                                  +-------------------+
 ```

 The funds stored in an account are controlled by the private key.
 This private key is generated using a one-way function from the mnemonic.
-If you loose the private key, you can retrieve it using the mnemonic.
-However, if you loose the mnemonic, you loose access to all the derived private keys.
+If you lose the private key, you can retrieve it using the mnemonic.
+However, if you lose the mnemonic, you will lose access to all the derived private keys.
 Likewise, if someone gains access to your mnemonic, they gain access to all the associated accounts.

 ::: danger
-**NEVER LOOSE YOUR MNEMONIC.
+**NEVER LOSE YOUR MNEMONIC.
 WRITE IT DOWN ON A PIECE OF PAPER AND STORE IT SOMEWHERE SAFE.
-IF YOU LOOSE IT, THERE IS NO WAY TO RETRIEVE IT.
+IF YOU LOSE IT, THERE IS NO WAY TO RETRIEVE IT.
 IF SOMEONE GAINS ACCESS TO IT, THEY GAIN ACCESS TO ALL THE ASSOCIATED ACCOUNTS.**
 :::

-The address is a public information with a human-readble prefix (e.g. `cosmos10snjt8dmpr5my0h76xj48ty80uzwhraqalu4eg`) that identifies your account.
-When someone wants to send you fund, they send it to your address.
-It is not possible to find the private key associated with a given address.
+The address is a public string with a human-readable prefix (e.g. `cosmos10snjt8dmpr5my0h76xj48ty80uzwhraqalu4eg`) that identifies your account.
+When someone wants to send you funds, they send it to your address.
+It is computationally infeasible to find the private key associated with a given address.

 ### Restoring an account from the fundraiser